4 Simple Steps to Stress Free Relief Teaching

 Bingo

 We have over 50 resources in our classroom Bingo collection!
-You can look at all of our printable bingo games, or check out which are the most popular in our “Most Popular Bingo Games” blog post.
+You can look at all of our printable bingo games, and choose the one that you think will be the biggest hit with kids.

 Task Cards

 Laminate a variety of task cards and store them on hinged card rings.
-You could keep each on another card ring or key ring to have a lower years, a middle year and an upper years stash ready to go.
+You could keep each on another card ring or key ring to have a stash of lower years, a middle year, and an upper year ready to go.

 Select sets of task cards with activities that can be completed with resources you know you’ll have access to (e.g. literature task cards that can be used with any picture book in the classroom or a book you bring)